DaniSofiaG/project_4/README.md

 ### Rationale for proposed solution
 With this problem in mind an suitable solution for this problem is a unique social network where users can post and comment under theand mess

 ### Design statement
+I will create a film social network for building connections and creating interactions between users based on their favorite films.
+The network will allow users to upload new titles, post their thoughts about those titles on their profile and comment on others posts.
+The social network will be created using python 3.8, flask, html, css and SQLite (database).
+It will take around 4 weeks to complete based on the success criteria.

 ### Success criteria